We can’t create the most awesome kid’s content in the world without the most awesome artists in the world.

 We can’t create the most awesome kids’ content in the world without the most awesome artists in the world.

-The Nickelodeon Artist Program is a 6-month, paid talent development program for aspiring animation artists.
-We seek out talented designers, painters, story artists, and CG artists with diverse voices from underrepresented communities, with the goal of mentoring, developing, and staffing the next generation of inclusive storytellers and content creators.
+The Nickelodeon Artist Program is a 6-month, full-time paid talent development program for aspiring pre-production artists.
+We seek out talented designers, painters, story artists, and CG generalists with diverse voices from underrepresented communities, with the goal of mentoring, developing, and staffing the next generation of inclusive storytellers and content creators.

 We’re always on the lookout for fresh new perspectives and voices who are also curious to learn…and be a SPONGE!
 Come join us and make an impact!